Opening remarks

 Overview

-A focus on artifacts: design, application & evaluation
+A focus on artefacts: design, application & evaluation

-Design science research is “a research paradigm in which a designer answers questions relevant to human problems via the creation of innovative artifacts, thereby contributing new knowledge to the body of scientific evidence.
-The designed artifacts are both useful and fundamental in understanding that problem” (A. Hevner and Chatterjee 2010, 22:5).
+Design science research is “a research paradigm in which a designer answers questions relevant to human problems via the creation of innovative artefacts, thereby contributing new knowledge to the body of scientific evidence.
+The designed artefacts are both useful and fundamental in understanding that problem” (A. Hevner and Chatterjee 2010, 22:5).

-- Knowledge and understanding about a problem and its solution are gained by the creation and application of an artifacts
+- Knowledge and understanding about a problem and its solution are gained by the creation and application of an artefacts

 - Predominant research methodology used in engineering and computer science, partially also in IS research as well as other disciplines